programminghistorian/ph-submissions/en/drafts/originals/communicating-diversity-in-3D-and-VR.md

 Reload the page after saving the index.html file and check that you have changed the background colour.

-{% include figure.html filename="en-or-communicating-diversity-in-3D-and-VR-02.png" alt="Visual description of figure image" caption="Figure 2.
-Caption text to display" %}
+{% include figure.html filename="en-or-communicating-diversity-in-3D-and-VR-02.png" alt="Basic webpage with peach background." caption="Figure 2.
+Webpage with peach background." %}

 Next we need to add lights and something to see.